jkobject/jkobject.github.io/_projects/criss-cross-attention.md

 At scale, this becomes a real bottleneck.

 This is not just a single-cell problem.
-The same pressure appears anywhere long contexts matter: long documents, video, genome-scale models, multimodal systems, and, more broadly, models that need to compress rich information into a smaller set of useful internal representations.
+The same pressure appears anywhere long contexts matter: reasoning models / agents, video models, genome-scale models, multimodal systems, and more.
 We wanted an attention mechanism that keeps the expressive power of attention while avoiding the brute-force cost of comparing everything to everything.

 So we developed Criss-Cross Attention, a sub-quadratic attention mechanism that lets the model learn, in context, what should be compressed.